atxsinn3r/atxsinn3r.github.io/index.md

 things I have published on the web.

 I also love animals, and I have a soft spot for dogs and cats!
 I had a dog named Missy, who passed away in 2019 at the age of 10...
 I miss her a lot.
+I also have another dog named Mocha, who is overly affectionate.
+They are like my own kids.

 ## My Pages